 Improve your business’s visibility in your community by attending local events.
 For example, you might serve as a vendor at a local farmer’s market and give shorter, 15-minute massages at a discounted price.
 You could also attend trade shows to connect with other professionals and form valuable relationships.
 Bring business cards and pamphlets so your new connections know where to find you.

 Volunteering is another option for massage therapists.
 Aside from increasing your business’s visibility, it also improves your reputation, making it more likely for community members to patronize your business.
 After all, 77% of consumers are motivated to purchase from companies committed to making the world a better place.
-As a massage therapist, you can volunteer by offering pampering massages to residents at a local retirement home.
-Or, give massages at a healthcare facility to alleviate pain in individuals suffering from arthritis.

 You work hard and deserve compensation for your efforts.
 However, discounts can be an excellent marketing investment if used correctly.
 You can implement discounts through the following incentive programs: